NVIDIA/aistore/docs/python_sdk.md

 - `client` _RequestClient_ - Client for interfacing with AIS cluster
 - `name` _str_ - name of bucket
-- `provider` _str, optional_ - Provider of bucket (one of "ais", "aws", "gcp", ...), defaults to "ais"
+- `provider` _str or Provider, optional_ - Provider of bucket (one of "ais", "aws", "gcp", ...), defaults to "ais"
 - `namespace` _Namespace, optional_ - Namespace of bucket, defaults to None

 <a id="bucket.Bucket.client"></a>